-In 1929, aviation officials warned the City of Chicago that the airport was too small, too crowded and bordering on unsafe.
+In 1929, aviation officials warned the City of Chicago that the airport was too small, too crowded, and bordered on being unsafe.

 A major sticking point in the Chicago Municipal Airport's growth was the little problem of the railroad tracks running across the property at 59th Street, a ribbon of steel curtailing further expansion as effectively as a birdcage.
-In 1936, as 50-passenger, four propeller airplanes were on the horizon, the airport was warned again of its limitations, this time by an infant United Air Lines.
+In 1936, as 50-passenger, four propeller airplanes were on the horizon, city officials were warned again of the airport's limitations, this time by United Aircraft and Transport Corporation (founded in 1929).

 |An aerial view of the Chicago Municipal Airport shows the old and new field bisected by railroad tracks.|